-As more and more plant-based meat alternatives come onto the market, adopting a vegan lifestyle becomes easier and easier.
-Many animal product categories have been successfully veganized by a number of brands, but for so long, herbivores have waited for a truly realistic and delicious vegan steak to hit the market — and the team at Beyond Meat is finally preparing to release theirs.
+PREVIOUSLY, June 30, 2022: As more and more plant-based meat alternatives come onto the market, adopting a vegan lifestyle becomes easier and easier.
+Many animal product categories have been successfully veganized by a number of brands, but for so long, herbivores have waited for a truly realistic and delicious vegan steak to hit the market — and the team at Beyond Meat has released theirs.

-This week, Beyond Meat’s CEO and founder Ethan Brown spoke at The Wall Street Journal’s Global Food Forum, where he announced that Beyond Meat plans to launch a “sliced-steak product” by the end of this year.
-Brown explained that most vegan meat products on the market are designed to replace ground meat products (such as burgers, meatballs, and nuggets), while this product will more closely resemble a whole cut of meat, as per the newspaper.
+In June 2022, Beyond Meat’s CEO and founder Ethan Brown spoke at The Wall Street Journal’s Global Food Forum, where he announced Beyond Meat's plans to launch a “sliced-steak product."
+Brown explained that most vegan meat products on the market are designed to replace ground meat products (such as burgers, meatballs, and nuggets), while this product will more closely resemble a whole cut of meat.

-Brown stated at the event that the forthcoming steak is “probably one of our best products to date,” as reported by VegNews.
-It will first appear in grocery stores, and later come to restaurants.
+Brown called the steak “probably one of our best products to date,” as reported by VegNews.
+It would first appear in grocery stores, and later come to restaurants.

-Juicy Marbles recently released its vegan filet mignon.
+Juicy Marbles also released a vegan version of filet mignon.

-Recently, a new company called Juicy Marbles put out its first product: vegan filet mignon.
-The product is marbled to look like real raw meat, and Juicy Marbles claims that the product is “by far the most tender piece of plant meat you can get.”
+Another company called Juicy Marbles put out its first product, vegan filet mignon, earlier this year as well.
+The product is marbled to look like real raw meat, and Juicy Marbles claims the product is “by far the most tender piece of plant meat you can get.”
 It’s made primarily from soy protein concentrate and wheat protein isolate, and is designed to crisp up on the outside but remain tender inside when pan fried.

-The product is currently sold out, but when it restocks, prices start at $40 for a pack of four steaks.
-Juicy Marbles’ next product will be a vegan tenderloin.
+The product's prices start at $40 for a pack of four steaks.
+Juicy Marbles also has plans to unleash a vegan tenderloin.

 In 2020, Israeli startup Redefine Meat publicly unveiled its 3D-printed vegan steak, as reported by Interesting Engineering.
 The company created and patented a new 3D printer that can use plant-based ingredients to print whole cuts of meat that look and taste like the real thing.